devopvoid/webrtc-java/docs/guide/media_devices.md

 - Provide users with the ability to select from available devices
 - Implement hotplug listeners to dynamically update available devices
 - Remember to unregister device listeners when they're no longer needed
+- Query devices on worker threads, not on UI or render threads.

 You can use the code examples in this guide as a starting point for applications that need to work with media devices in WebRTC scenarios like video conferencing, live streaming, or media recording.